eosnetworkfoundation/docs/docs/80_tutorials/40_eosio_token.md

 ## Antelope Token Smart Contract Reference

-The Antelope platform provides the ‘eosio.token’ smart contract, also known as the reference token smart contract.
+The Antelope framework provides the ‘eosio.token’ smart contract, also known as the reference token smart contract.
 This smart contract implementation provides guidelines for a minimum set of basic mandatory and optional items that make up a token contract.
 Use this smart contract as it is provided or as a starting point for the implementation of your own token that contains customized business logic that meets your requirements.

 **Note**: For more information, consult the [Proposed Antelope Token Standard](https://github.com/EOSIO/EEPs/blob/master/EEPS/eep-3.md) in the Antelope EEP system.